treeman/jonashietala/drafts/battling_burnout.markdown

 [rewrite]: /blog/2022/08/29/rewriting_my_blog_in_rust_for_fun_and_profit/ "Rewriting my blog in Rust for fun and profit"

-# What's the root problem?
+# What's the actual cause?

 While the root cause wasn't external stress, such as work pressure, for me it was *internal* stress coming from me pressuring myself.